 Westchester County Airport, White Plains, New York

-Successfully negotiated a terminal use agreement to provide for controlled growth of passenger service in a politically contentious environment; secured federal approvals for unique arrangement by which proprietor retained control over commercial operations
+Successfully negotiated a terminal use agreement to provide for controlled growth of passenger service in a politically contentious environment; secured federal approvals for unique arrangement by which proprietor retained control over all terminal facilities and scope of commercial operations